 SA2020 requires the participation of both the ED/CEO and a current Board member.* We also welcome any other team member who serves as a Board liaison.

-You will receive the resume for your matches, as well as their contact info.
-Organizations who receive matches are encouraged to review their resumes and invite any who may be prospective board members to a short meeting to learn more about the organization, responsibilities of board service, and process to apply.
+You will receive the resume for your matched individuals, as well as their contact info.
+You should review their resumes and invite any who may be prospective board members to a short meeting to learn more about the organization, responsibilities of board service, and process to apply.
 If interested, matches are then expected to go through your organization’s typical application process to join your board.
 We do ask that you communicate with all of your matches whether you decide to meet with them or not.
 If an individual is not a good match for an open board position, we encourage you to consider them for a committee position as well.

-There is no cost to Nonprofit Partners for the training or matching program in 2021.
+There is no cost to Nonprofit Partners for the training or matching program.

 Have other questions about The Board Game?
 Ask us!